Formation testing, or FT, has many applications including formation fluid characterization, pressure measurements and reservoir characterization.

 Open hole log data

-The open hole logs are very useful for the zone definition, especially the gamma ray tool (GM) where different rock types can be identified.
+The open hole logs are very useful for the zone definition, especially the gamma ray tool (GR) where different rock types can be identified.

-The user can define different zones if different pressure trends may identify zones when open hole logs are not available.
+The user can define zones as indicated by pressure trends where open hole logs are otherwise unavailable or not indicating their presence.

-Azurite can identify different zones if different pressure trends are noticed to diverge from the expected pressure change due to the density of the reservoir fluids.
+Azurite can also identify zones if pressure trends diverge from those expected due to the density of the reservoir fluids.

 Pressure vs depth